-Psychologists explain why identifying our purpose in life can help us with overall satisfaction.
-They claim that if we are able to find our ikigai, everything will be easier and more pleasant because we'll be in sync our capabilities.
+Psychologists say that finding the source of value in your daily life can (unsurprisingly) improve your overall happiness.
+They claim that if people are able to find their Ikigai, or their purpose and meaning in their family and community, everything will be easier and more joyful because they'll be in sync with their capabilities.

 Where Are People Finding Their Ikigai?

 There are people who feel that they can not find their gifts in life.
-Some find themselves living the reality of dragging themselves out of bed and to work.
+Some find themselves dragging themselves out of bed, going to work, and coming back home without getting much satisfaction from the way they are spending their days.
 The feelings of drive and passion have become distant memories.
-People can often find it hard to reignite the spark, the feeling of engagement they once had.
+When this happens, people can find it hard to reignite the spark and the feeling of engagement they once had.

-Cyberclick's founder and CEO, David Tomas, explains where his passion for motivating his team to find life fulfillment came from in a recent interview, "Years ago one of my closest friends went through a long period of time where every Sunday evening, like clockwork, he would feel a terrible dread for the upcoming workweek.
-He was spending so much of his life being unhappy at work and on top of that he wasted Sunday evenings dreading the week to come.
+Cyberclick's founder and CEO, David Tomas, explains where his passion for motivating his team to find life fulfillment came from in a recent interview, where he said "Years ago one of my closest friends went through a long period of time where every Sunday evening, like clockwork, he would feel a terrible dread for the upcoming work week.
+He was spending so much of his life being unhappy at work and on top of that, he wasted Sunday evenings dreading the week to come.
 After witnessing this pattern, I started to ponder what made him feel this way and how companies could avoid the Sunday evening dread."

-In the work place, one of the main findings of motivational research is that extrinsic motivation is unachievable.
-In other words, it is impossible to motivate other people.
-At least not to do things they are not already motivated to do.
+One of the main findings of motivational research in the workplace is that extrinsic motivation is unachievable.
+In other words, it is impossible to motivate other people to do things they are not already motivated to do.

-The pursuit of fulfillment has been the ultimate goal of human beings since the beginning of time.
-We seek practices that bring us fulfillment and this is just as necessary within Cyberclick as it is in our personal lives.
-Japanese philosophy shows that 'ikigai' is an all encompassing practice.
+The pursuit of fulfillment has been an important goal for human beings for centuries.
+We seek practices that bring us fulfillment and this is just as necessary at work as it is in our personal lives.

 Recently, David Tomás published his first book, named “The happiest company in the world”, where he reflects on the organizational culture that we have developed over the years here at Cyberclick and the keys which have allowed us to win the award for Best Workplaces in Spain two years consecutively.